copyleft-next/copyleft-next/README.md

 GPL.next
 ========

-GPL.next is a fork of the GNU General Public License, version 3, initiated by Richard Fontana.
-Contributions of patches, ideas, and criticism are welcome.
+GPL.next is a fork of the GNU General Public License, version
+3. Contributions of patches, ideas, and criticism are welcome.
 Forks in the GitHub sense are encouraged.
 The goal of this effort is to develop an improved strong copyleft free software license.

-**This is *not* an effort endorsed by the Free Software Foundation or the GNU project.
-This is also *not* an effort associated in any way with Red Hat** (Richard Fontana's employer).
+**This is *not* an effort endorsed by the Free Software Foundation or the GNU Project.
+This is also *not* an effort associated in any way with Red Hat (the employer of one of the current participants) or any other company.** Contributors are expected to participate in their individual capacity.

 The FSF has asserted copyright in the text of the GNU GPLv3.
 However, the FSF has expressly authorized (though discouraged) modified